jeffbeard/spring-boot-duckdb/README.md

 # Spring Boot DuckDB Application

-This is a basic Spring Boot application that uses DuckDB as the database with JDBC support.
+This is a test application for learning AI assited coding.

 ## Project Structure